 Changes to some or all of those parts of the standard will be driven by the suggestions and experiences of the publishers and users of IATI data.
 Depending on what changes are being proposed, the following processes will be followed:

-- Minor (previously decimal) upgrades can be initiated by the Governing Board, following advice from the TAG Chair and the Technical Lead.
+- Minor (previously decimal) upgrades can be initiated by the Governing Board, following advice from Board Technical Focal Points and the Technical Lead.

 - Major upgrades can be initiated by the Members’ Assembly, following the advice from the Governing Board.

 For information about different versions of the IATI Standard see All versions.

 Codelist changes: There are different types of codelist changes.
 Details of how the IATI codelists are managed are here.

 How to get involved and suggest changes: Any member of the IATI community can make a proposal (via IATI Connect).
 Suggestions for changes and enhancements across the Standard are accepted from all stakeholders.
 Each proposal will be assigned to the relevant category under Standard Management.
 The forums allow for a public exchange on the merits of the proposals to take place.